 What is an Intent-To-Use application?

-If you have not yet used your trademark in commerce (e.g., sales of goods or services under the proposed mark), then an ITU application can provide significant benefits.
+If you have not yet sold any good or services under your desired mark, then an ITU application can provide significant benefits.
 By filing an Intent-To-Use application, you get an earlier filing date even though you haven’t launched the product or made any sales.
 This earlier filing date, or “priority date,” can be a significant procedural advantage since the USPTO will not use later-filed applications for similar marks to block your application.

 In competitive situations where third parties may be watching you closely, an ITU application allows you to secure an earlier filing date before others learn of your new mark upon a product launch.